Karl Theodor Liebe: Life and work

 Liebe observed the birdlife of Thuringia and noted the decline of many species in 1878.
+He noted the rise of telegraph wires and the injuries they caused to birds.
+Unlike many of the period he did not reject Darwinian ideas outright.
 He founded the German Society for Bird Protection in the same year which helped in establishing the Imperial Law on Bird Protection in 1888.
 In 1891 Liebe criticised the use of economic reasons for bird protection at the Budapest International Ornithological Congress.
-He believed that ethical and aesthetic reasons were foremost and that it was the moral duty of humans to protect birds.
+He saw aesthetic and moral reasons for the protection of birds as being of foremost importance.